Devon Ke Dev...Mahadev: Plot

-The show's plot revolves around the story of Shiva, which follows his journey from being an ascetic to a family man.
+The show's plot revolves around the story of Lord Shiva, which follows his journey from being an ascetic to a family man.

-During the creation of the world by Brahma, Adi Shakti leaves Shiva from his Ardhanarishvara form.
+During the creation of the world according to Lord Vishnu and Lord Brahma, Adi Parashakti leaves Shiva from his Ardhanarishvara form.
 In order to shape the universe, she takes various births to marry Shiva but fails 106 times due to which Shiva becomes an ascetic.
 Hence Lord Brahma suggests his mind-born son Prajapati Daksh to please Adi Shakti and request her to incarnate as his daughter.

-Adi Shakti is born as Daksh's daughter Sati.
+Adi Parashakti is born the 107th time as Daksh's daughter Sati.
 Meanwhile, Shiva cuts off Brahma's fifth head making Daksh hate him.
 Sati falls for Shiva and finally marries him, much to Daksh's dismay.
 Hence, Daksh humiliates Shiva in front of Sati in his yagna.
 Unable to tolerate her husband's insult, Sati sacrifices her life once again.
 An infuriated Shiva orders Virabhadra to behead Daksh.
 Later, he revives him at Prasuti's request and goes into deep meditation for centuries.

-Adi Shakti then incarnates as Parvati, daughter of Himavan and his wife Menavati.
+Adi Parashakti then is born as Parvati the 108th time as the daughter of Himavan and his wife Menavati.
 She is aware of her divinity as are her parents, and grows up in Dadichi's hermitage.
-Since her early age, she starts addressing Mahadev/Shiva as her husband which Menavati, as a concerned mother, dislikes strongly.
+From an early age, she starts addressing Mahadev/Shiva as her husband which Menavati, as a concerned mother, dislikes strongly.

 When she grows up, Parvati tries to make Mahadev realize that she is none other than his wife Sati reincarnated.
 But he rejects her and in the process, turns Kamadev into ashes.
 As a result, Kama's distraught wife, Rati curses Parvati.

 Parvati then agrees to marry as per her mother, Menavati's wish.
 However eventually Parvati and Himavan make Menavati realise who Parvati is, after which she gives in.
-Parvati goes on to meditate for 3000 years to please Mahadev to marry her.
+Parvati goes on to meditate for 3,000 years to please Mahadev to marry her.
 And finally, Mahadev and Parvati are married.
-Later, Mahadev imparts some tantric knowledge to Parvati that helps her to take various forms like Nav Durga; Mahavidyas (Kali, Tara, Tripura Sundari, Bhuvaneshvari, Tripura Bhairavi, Chhinnamasta, Dhumavati, Bagalamukhi, Matangi and Kamala) and Matrikas to destroy Raktabeej, Shumbha Nishumbha, Chanda Munda, Durgmasura, Arunasura, Banasura, etc. Later, Shiva and Parvati extend their family to Karthikeya, Ganesha and Ashok Sundari.
+Later, Mahadev imparts some tantric knowledge to Parvati that helps her to take various forms like Nav Durga; Mahavidyas (Kali, Tara, Tripura Sundari, Bhuvaneshvari, Tripura Bhairavi, Chhinnamasta, Dhumavati, Bagalamukhi, Matangi and Kamala) and Matrikas to destroy Raktabeej, Shumbha Nishumbha, Chanda Munda, Durgmasura, Arunasura, Banasura, etc.